-- When compared to other available filters with the same %LT, the Optolong L-Pro filter provides did not provide comparable performance under light polluted skies.
-This observation is true for all filters of this type (i.e. Multi-band), regardless of brand.

-• In terms of cost per performance the Optolong UHC filter provides a very good value. • There is a significant improvement in contrast on emission-type nebulae resulting from the use of the Optolong L-eNhance filter.
-There is however an issue with white balancing that was not encountered with the other filter models.

-• Of the six filter configurations tested, the Optolong L-eXtreme filter provided the largest increase in contrast.
+- When compared to other available filters with the same %LT, the Optolong L-Pro filter provides inferior performance under light polluted skies.
+This observation is true for all filters of this type (i.e. Multi-band), regardless of brand. - In terms of cost per performance the Optolong UHC filter provides a very good value.
+The filter performs very similar to the Astronomik UHC but at a fraction of the cost. - There is a significant improvement in contrast on emission-type nebulae resulting from the use of the Optolong L-eNhance filter.
+There is however an issue with white balancing that was not encountered with the other filter models. - Of the six filter configurations tested, the Optolong L-eXtreme filter provided the largest increase in contrast.
 The increase in contrast relative to the L-eNhance filter was observed to be significant.
-The filter was also easier to use than the LeNhance due to it being easier to white balance.
+The filter was also easier to use than the L-eNhance due to it being easier to white balance.

-If you have any questions, please feel free to contact me at topjimmy@rogers.com - Cheers! []]]
+If you have any questions, please feel free to contact me.

+Cheers!